-In the previous lesson, we introduced the concept of Notion databases.
+In the previous lesson, I introduced the concept of Notion databases.
 We covered the basics of adding databases, editing database pages, and customizing database properties.

 Like Excel, you can sort your database by any property.
 You can do this in ascending or descending order.

-- Select if you’d like the sort to show Ascending or Descending order
+- Select if you’d like the sort to show an Ascending or Descending order.

 As you can see from the example above, you can also add additional sort criteria.
 Notion will choose the property sort order from top to bottom.
 Click on the six dots to drag the sort order around.

-To change the Sort view, click on the “Status” text again to bring up the menu (or click on the Sort button again).
+To change the Sort view, click on the “Status” text to bring up the menu (or click the Sort button again).

 One of the most powerful features of Notion databases is the ability to filter the entries.
 This enables you to set the context for a database: